 Avoid using legal jargon and writing in an unnecessary legalistic style.
 It is not necessary and often makes things confusing.
 Alternatives can be found for aforementioned, herein etc

 Remember, a statement is your account, it is written in the ‘first person’.
 Do not refer to yourself as ‘the father’ or "the mother" but as ‘I’ and ‘me’.
 Think twice when using ‘myself’.
 For example: 'there was an argument between his mother and myself' (wrong); 'there was an argument between his mother and me' (correct).

 - Do not accuse others (judges, CAFCASS, solicitors, social workers) of being part of a conspiracy or of being corrupt.
 It won’t help you.
 You won’t be believed.
 It will do you harm.

-- Obtain a copy of ‘Children Act Private Law Proceedings: A Handbook’ (Jordan Publishing).
+- Obtain a copy of ‘Family Courts Without a Lawyer’ (Bath Publishing).
 If you are only going to buy one book, buy this one.
 It is highly recommended.
-It would be a false economy to try to manage without it.
-You can purchase it online here.
-View the contents page to be persuaded.

 Where can I obtain practical help?

 You could manage to represent yourself entirely without assistance but with help you could probably do a better job.